ALL ABOUT FORMULA 1

 Fangio was champion in all 4 teams he raced for, a unique feat in F1 to this day: Alfa Romeo, Mercedes, Ferrari and Maserati.
 To this day, no driver has managed to be champion for 4 different teams, and he won the 1951 title, but Ferrari was probably a little better.

 The 1957 title was the only one in the history of Maserati, a team he transferred to after they said he "only won because he had the best car".
-He went to the Italian team, shut up his critics and became champion, without Fangio in the team, they never managed to be champions again in F1.
+He went to the Italian team and was champion, but without Fangio in the team, they never managed to be champions again in F1.

 PERCENTAGES